DHTMLX/gantt-docs/data/desktop/msp_export_module.md

 ### Import of large files

 If you want to import large files, you will need to remove the limits on the request size.
 To do that, you need to open the `GanttToMSProject/Controllers/MspConversionController.cs` file.
-There, you need to uncomment the `DisableRequestSizeLimit` and the following string.
+There, you need to uncomment the `DisableRequestSizeLimit` and the line that follows it.

 After saving the changes and restarting the server, you should be able to import large files.
 It was tested that importing a 244Mb file requires up to 4Gb RAM.